QWE-Ult/QWE-Ult/README.md

 #  Hi, I'm Yash Meghnathi

  **Blockchain Developer**
-I am currently acquiring skills in developing decentralized applications using Solidity, with a strong interest in Web3 technologies, decentralized applications (dApps), and cryptocurrency ecosystems.
+I am currently acquiring skills in developing decentralized applications using Solidity, with a strong interest in Web3 technologies, dApps, and cryptocurrency ecosystems.

 Currently exploring smart contract ecosystems like **Ethereum**, **Bitcoin**, and **Hyperledger Fabric** to create transparent, trustless solutions for the future of technology.